NixOS/rfcs/rfcs/0017-intensional-store.md

 - once `$cas` is determined, the patched derivation can be placed in `/var/lib/nix/$cas` and the metadata recorded in the Trust DB

 This process will fail if the derivation refers to the Store in ways that aren't visible, like different string encoding and calculated paths.

+### Adding a Store Daemon

+To begin managing an existing Store with a Store Daemon, these steps are performed:

+- Change permissions on the Store root so only the daemon has write access.
+- Ensure `.prepare`, `.stage` and `.quarantaine` with desired permissions.
+- For each Store entry
+  - Recursively adjust permissions and timestamps
+  - Verify entry
+    - If invalid, move to `.quarantaine` and try to download replacement from known caches

+### Removing a Store Daemon

+- Wait for pending installs to complete.
+- Stop Store Daemon.
+- Change permissions on the Store as desired.

+## Implementation

+- NixPkgs needs to be audited to remove hard-coded `/nix` names, replacing it with the store path variable (TODO look up name).
+- The Nix tools and Hydra need to be be branched to support the new location and store semantics.
+The tools either use the old location and semantics, or the new one.
+- The binary cache server needs to serve `$cas` as compressed files and trust mappings in an incremental way

+## Alternative options

+There are a few choices made in this RFC, here we describe alternatives and why they were not picked.

+### Keep store at `/nix/store`

+Since the names are always different, the `$cas` entries could stay in `/nix/store`.
+The benefit would be that NixPkgs doesn't have to be audited for hardcoded `/nix` paths.

+However, this keeps the problem of some installations not having permission to create a `/nix` directory, and makes it much harder to share the store between hosts (as long as non-`$cas` entries are present).

+### Always store dependency list in `$cas` entry

+This would require single-file entries to be a directory instead, and then for symmetry and simplicity the directory entries would require the same.
+So a path `/var/lib/nix/$cas` becomes for example `/var/lib/nix/$cas/_` (short non-descript name to keep references short), and the dependencies would be at `/var/lib/nix/$cas/deps`.
+This allows adding other objective metadata, like late binding information, and other information that might be desired in the future.
+Another benefit would be that root entries would be enough to know what paths to keep during garbage collection.

+However, this increases storage somewhat.